gcmt/mktree/README.md

 └── D
 ```

-You can use the `.` character as much as you want but you can't move outside the
+You can use many `.` characters in sequence to move up multiple levels, but you
-current working directory directory
+won't be able to move outside the current working directory

 ```
 $ mktree -P A/B/C,D..E/F...H